The evolution of mobile technology and connected digital ecosystems

 Streaming platforms

-High-bandwidth algorithms adjust video quality in real-time, ensuring uninterrupted playback of high-definition content.
+Adaptive bitrate algorithms adjust video quality in real-time, ensuring uninterrupted playback of 4K HDR content.

 03